szn-cs/reference/[cs536, P3] Java Cup parser/README.md

     - [ ] unparse methods for the AST nodes (in ast.java).
     - [ ] input file (test.cminusminus) to test implementation.
   - Steps:
-    - [ ] Add a few grammar productions to cminusminus.cup.
+    - [x] Add a few grammar productions to cminusminus.cup - start by making a very small change to cminusminus.cup.
+    - [x] Write the corresponding unparse operations - update the appropriate unparse method in ast.java, and check if parser works.
+    - [ ] add the rules needed to allow struct declarations.
-    - [ ] Write the corresponding unparse operations.
+    - [ ] add the rules needed to allow programs to include functions with no formal parameters and with empty statement lists only, and update the corresponding unparse methods.
     - [ ] Write a test program that uses the new language constructs.
     - [ ] Create a parser (using make) and run it on your test program.
-  - Steps:
-    - [ ] start by making a very small change to cminusminus.cup.
-For example, add the rules and actions for: type ::= BOOL type ::= VOID
-    Also update the appropriate unparse method in ast.java.
-Make sure that you can create and run the parser after making this small change.
-(To create the parser, just type make in the directory where you are working.)
-    - [ ] add the rules needed to allow struct declarations.
-    - [ ] add the rules needed to allow programs to include functions with no formal parameters and with empty statement lists only, and update the corresponding unparse methods.
     - [ ] add the rules (and unparse methods) for the simplest kind of expressions -- just plain identifiers.
     - [ ] statement nonterminals
     - [ ] cminusminus.cup adding rules for the statements, and ast.java to define the unparse methods needed for those statements.